MicrosoftDocs/connected-spaces/articles/communication-plan.md

 ## When and where to disclose

-Our research shows that for Dynamics 365 Connected Store, shoppers respond well to an **FAQ on your website** as a point of disclosure.
+Our research shows that for Dynamics 365 Connected Spaces, shoppers respond well to an **FAQ on your website** as a point of disclosure.
 An online FAQ lets shoppers review the information whenever they choose and lets you answer shoppers’ questions and concerns in adequate detail to build trust and understanding.

 Making the content easily printable or providing it in a brochure format helps ensure that the content is accessible to people who may have limited internet access.
 It can also help store associates be better prepared to answer shopper questions.
 Examples and tips for structuring an FAQ are included in the next section.